 Mossberg is no stranger to successful firearms or military service.
 The U.S. Marines have been issuing Mossberg shotguns for decades, and the new 590A1 adds capacity and modern modularity to a proven platform.
-This new Mossberg shotgun has significant impact for law enforcement users and we’ll break down features that could make this your new best friend.
+This new Mossberg shotgun has a significant impact for law enforcement users and we’ll break down features that could make this your new best friend.

 Mossberg 590A1 Ghost Ring